Modular fixed points in equivariant homotopy theory: Mackey Functors

 Let us start by recalling the basic objects of our study: (cohomological) Mackey functors and permutation modules.
 After that we prove a fact about the commutativity of $\infty$-categorical derivation and taking modules in the context of Grothendieck abelian categories, which we will apply to the category of Mackey functors.

 \begin{rec} Let $\gSet$ be the category with objects sets (viewed as discrete topological spaces) on which $G$ acts continuously and morphisms $G$-equivariant maps.
 The category $\gset$ is the full subcategory on finite $G$-sets.
-Both categories become symmetric monoidal when equipped with the cartesian monoidal structure.
-The \emph{orbit category} $\orbg$ is the category of cosets $G/H$ for $H \leq G$ a closed subgroup and $G$-equivariant continuous maps. \end{rec}
+Both categories become symmetric monoidal when equipped with the cartesian monoidal structure. \end{rec}

 \begin{rec} We denote by

 the Grothendieck abelian category of \emph{Mackey functors} with values in $R$-modules.
 Here $\Omega(G)$ is the \emph{Burnside category} obtained by group completing the hom-monoids in $\spans(G)$, which is the category of finite $G$-sets and isomorphism classes of spans of $G$-equivariant maps between them, and $\Omega_R(G)$ is obtained from $\Omega(G)$ by tensoring each hom-group with $R$.
 The ($R$-linear) \emph{Burnside Mackey functor} is given by the functor $\bA_R \defeq \Hom_{\Omega_R(G)}(-,G/G)$.
 Since $(\Omega_R(G))^{\op} \simeq \Omega_R(G)$ the exact evaluation functor $\tn{ev}_{G/H}: \mackgr \to \Mod(R), \; M \mapsto M(G/H)$ is both represented and corepresented by $\bA_R(G/H \times -)$, and hence $\{ \bA_R(G/H \times -) \mid H \leq G \}$ is a set of compact\footnote{By a \emph{compact} object we always mean that mapping out of it commutes with filtered colimits.
 In the context of Grothendieck abelian categories this is often called \emph{finitely presented}.} projective generators for $\mackgr$.
 When $R = \bZ$, we write $\mackg$ for $\mack_{\bZ}(G)$ and $\bA$ for $\bA_{\bZ}$. \end{rec}